tonyhaunschmidt/GA-PROJECT-3-/README.md

 [recipe model]

 We wanted to demonstrate all CRUD operations within our controllers.
 You can see all 4 operations coded to be used on the Recipe collection below.
 All 4 of the routes where these controllers are called, except the getOneRecipe controller, has a secure route middleware called before the controller (demonstrated below).
-This means that the user needs to be logged in or, if using an API client like insomnia, have a valid bearer token.
+This means that the user needs to be logged in or, if using an API client like Insomnia, have a valid bearer token.
 However for the delete and edit controllers we wanted to impliment an additional check so that only the owner of the recipe can delete or edit their recipe.
 We also implimented in this check that a faceCook admin user can also delete or edit a recipe.
 This is so we can safe guard against unwanted content on our site.

 [recipe CRUD controllers]